manifold-systems/manifold/docs/cheatsheet.md

 // Delete a User with HTTP DELETE req.delete("/$id");
 ```
+> Clone the [Manifold sample REST API project](https://github.com/manifold-systems/manifold-sample-rest-api) to quickly
+begin experimenting with a JSON Schema REST API using Manifold.

 #### Writing JSON
 An instance of a JSON API object can be written as formatted text with `write()`: